State soccer: Vashon Island claims first state soccer championship

 Vashon Island (18-2-2) controlled the pace of the game from the start and outshot Winlock-Toledo (17-1-4) 13-4 for the match, yielding only its second goal of four state-tournament matches in the final two minutes.
 Junior goalkeeper Richard Revas was required to make just three saves.

-“It was dominant, absolutely,” Cox said.
+“It was dominant, absolutely,” Cox-Sitkiewicz said.
 “We like to play a possession game, and we did exactly that.

 “Probably no one expected us to be here,” he said.
 “But the underdogs made it into the championship game, and today we were just much better.”